Text only | Skip links

 Funding bodies often also require projects to present a plan for sustainability in their bid proposal.
-We recommend that projects consult with us at this stage because, while the typical approach to project sustainability is to simply apply for further funding, OSS Watch can help explore alternative sustainability routes, such as those that can be obtained through a diverse community of users and developers.
+We recommend that projects consult with us at this stage because, while the typical approach to sustainability is to simply apply for further funding, OSS Watch can help explore alternative sustainability routes for the software outputs, such as those that can be obtained through a diverse community of users and developers.
 OSS Watch helps bidders to understand what these sustainability options are and which might be appropriate to their project; it also provides several other services that projects may find useful, both prior to making a bid and once the project is active.

 As a starting point, we suggest that you send us an early version of your project proposal.
 As long as your main objectives and approaches are clear, we are happy to help with proposals that are still a work in progress; in fact, the earlier you submit your proposal, the more help we can provide.
 At this stage, a member of the OSS Watch team will be assigned to work with you on your proposal.